brightsoftdev/MKKit/README.markdown

 The goal of MKKit is to provide a framework that makes creating apps a faster process.
 MKKit focuses on custom contols, custom views and commom controllers.

+For updates about MKKit follow on Twitter <https://twitter.com/#!/MKKit1>, or to get added to the mailing list send a messgae to matt62king@gmail.com

 ### v0.9 Notes ###

 Version 0.9 brings a lot of changes to MKKit.
 A new library has been, MKFeeds, this gives the basic framework for parsing RSS, ATOM, and JSON